An Inverted Duplication In Chromosome Is Known To Cause

 2. CRISPR-Cas9 Gene Editing: CRISPR-Cas9 is a powerful gene-editing technology that allows scientists to precisely edit DNA sequences.
 This technology could potentially be used to correct inverted duplications or to silence the duplicated genes.

 3. RNA-Based Therapies: RNA-based therapies, such as antisense oligonucleotides (ASOs) and small interfering RNAs (siRNAs), can be used to modulate gene expression.
-These therapies could potentially be used to reduce the expression of the duplicated genes in inverted duplications.
+These therapies could potentially be used to reduce the expression of the duplicated genes in inverted duplications And that's really what it comes down to..

 Research and Future Directions